The latest advances in revolutionary technology are closely linked to and driven by new materials design – but how do we explore them all?

 As an example, tremendous research efforts are put into the search for energy-efficient and cost-competitive water desalination technologies.
 A large volume of salt water is processed to yield freshwater in a desalination device, where the most commonly used salts include sodium chloride (NaCl).
 A handful of new electrode materials that can collect cations (such as Na+, Ca2+, and/or Mg2+) have been experimentally synthesized in the last ten years.
 In contrast, host electrodes that can collect anions such as Cl- have remained mostly unexplored.
-Using first-principles density functional theory (DFT) calculations, we have identified a number of promising electrode materials configured to reversibly store and release target anions https://patents.google.com/patent/US20200123028A1/en.
+Using first-principles density functional theory (DFT) calculations, we have identified a number of promising electrode materials configured to reversibly store and release target anions such as Cl- from saline water.

 We also tested their chemical stability against decomposition within the stability window of water to avoid water electrolysis.
 An alternative method in desalination technology is to use an anion exchange membrane (AEM) that rejects cation transport through the AEM while allowing the anion transport.
-Using atomistic DFT simulation, we were able to estimate the cation (e.g., Na+, K+, Mg2+, Ca2+) and anion (Cl-) adsorption voltages in .
+Using atomistic DFT simulation, we were able to estimate the cation (e.g., Na+, K+, Mg2+, Ca2+) and anion (Cl-) adsorption voltages in graphene oxide (GO) material.
 We found that while cations lead to strong binding on the oxygen functional group of GO sheets, anions such as Cl- are not bound by the GO, enabling fast anion diffusion though the GO-based AEM.
-Lastly, we assessed with atomistic DFT calculations that expanded graphite – with a plurality of graphene layers with an interspacing greater than 0.34 nm – can accommodate than a pure graphite, making it more suitable as a desalination electrode material.
+Lastly, we assessed with atomistic DFT calculations that expanded graphite – with a plurality of graphene layers with an interspacing greater than 0.34 nm – can accommodate 20 to 30 times more capacity than a pure graphite, making it more suitable as a desalination electrode material.

 In fact, computational compilation of materials properties such as voltage, adsorption, diffusivity, and chemical stability via atomistic DFT bulk calculations has helped understand the underlying mechanism for a number of different product applications.
 While exploring all new possibilities by substituting chemical elements from the periodic table in order to find materials with better structural stability, coherent mixing, or less tendency for decomposition are quite exciting, many critical problems cannot be solely addressed by DFT calculations at bulk scale.

-As an example, that doping the oxidized surface portion with a liquid containing a fluorine-containing salt makes the fluorinated metal surface more hydrophobic.
+As an example, we have found via experiments that doping the oxidized surface portion with a liquid containing a fluorine-containing salt makes the fluorinated metal surface more hydrophobic.
 We were able to identify that the presence of fluorine on surface metal oxides (e.g., Cr2O3 and NiO) can increase hydrophobicity by constructing an oxide and water interface using complex DFT slab models.
-Another example can be found in .
+Another example can be found in designing an anticorrosive and conductive oxide material.
 Generally speaking, electrically insulating material is found to be chemically inert.
 However, we were able to computationally predict a new ternary oxide composition that is electrically conductive and anticorrosive at the same time, followed by experimental verification.

 Atomistic methods and “Big Data” in quantum databases